Carapacik/swagger_parser/swagger_parser/README.md

   # Optional.
 Set 'true' to set enum prefix from parent component.
   enums_parent_prefix: true

   # Optional (dart only).
-Set 'true' to maintain backwards compatibility when adding new values on the backend.
+Set 'true' to maintain backwards compatibility
+  # when adding new values on the backend.
-  unknown_enum_value: false
+  unknown_enum_value: true

   # Optional.
 Set 'false' to not put a comment at the beginning of the generated files.
   mark_files_as_generated: true